LordUbuntu/advent-of-code-2023/README.md

 ### Part 1

 This one is trivial.
-We only need to check if the total number of red, green, and blue cubes stays under a certain threshold (12 red, 13 green, 14 blue).
-If they do we just add the game id to the running total and finally return that.
+We only need to check if the limits of red, green, or blue cubes was violated at any one time (if there were any occurrences of them exceeding 12, 13, and 14 respectively).
+Then we just tally the total of the id's of all games which did not.

 To do this we:
-* read each line, parsing red, green, and blue counts
+* read each line, parsing red, green, and blue `counts` along with the `id` number
-  * record totals in `rgb` list
-  * if any total exceeds its maximum
+  * if any `count` for any `color` exceeds its maximum
     * continue to next game
   * otherwise
-    * add game id to `total`
+    * add game `id` to `total`
 * return `total`